loonskai/loonskai.com/_posts/telegram-speech-to-text-bot-with-nodejs.md

 npm i telegraf
 ```

 Install `dotenv` to get access to the environment variables.
 One of them will be the API key that we got from BotFather a while back so don’t forget to store it in your `.env` file.
+I use `BOT_TOKEN` name for it.
 Also we may want to add global.d.ts to populate the global namespace with the environment variables we’ll be using in our project

 **src/global.d.ts**